CodeSeeker1/Password-Manager/README.md

 5. Exit

 ## Example: Adding a New Account
-You’ll be asked to enter: Website name, Username or Email, Password
+You’ll be asked to enter:
 ```
 Website: github.com
 Username: john_doe